Logo

 BHIMA uses environmental variables to connect to the database and toggle features.
 These are found in the .env.sample file included in the top level of the repository.
 You’ll need to set these in a .env file to be read by the application at runtime.

 Before building, create your .env file based on the sample template to set up your MySQL database connection parameters.
-Their variables should be self-explanatory.
+The variables should be self-explanatory.

 Use the following command to edit the .env file if desired (make your changes and then type ctrl + x to exit and save):